tanthanhkid/serverless-aws-golang-face-collection-with-aws-rekognition/README.md

 authorAvatar: 'https://avatars0.githubusercontent.com/u/28787057?v=4&s=140'
 -->

-# Serverless-golang http Get and Post Example
+# Serverless-golang facecollection with AWS Rekognition
-Serverless boilerplate code for golang with GET and POST example

 This example is using AWS Request and Response Proxy Model, provided by AWS itself.
 If you want to test any changes don't forget to run `make` inside the service directory.